json-everything/json-everything-docs/README.md

 ## Running locally

-The site is a standard [Jekyll-based GH Pages site](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) using a modified [Chirpy theme](https://chirpy.cotes.page/).
+The site is a standard [Jekyll-based GitHub Pages site](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) using a modified [Chirpy theme](https://chirpy.cotes.page/).

-You'll need to install the dependencies listed there to run it locally.
+You'll need to install the dependencies listed in the GitHub docs to run it locally.
 Once all of the dependencies are available, you can run the `run.bat` or `run.sh` scripts to more easily start up the site.

 Because of the API docs, the building the entire site will take a few seconds, so running the site with an incremental build is recommended.